 Gutter-cleaning may sound straightforward, but it’s surprisingly dangerous work.
 Ladders can slip or people can fall, especially when you or your maintenance team is leaning and reaching to clear out clogged gutter systems.
 The job can be kept safer with high-quality cleaning tools and ladder stabilizers.
 Even so, a professional contractor may be worth the additional cost of labor.

-4. Use the right roofing materials
+4. Build with the right roofing materials

-Do you know the fire rating for your property’s roofing material?
+Do you know the fire rating or your property’s roofing material?
 Roofs are classified as Class A, Class B, Class C or unrated.
 Class A materials are the most fireproof, and unrated materials offer the lease amount of fire protection.

-Ahead of wildfire season, it’s important to protect your property with Class A materials.
+It’s important to protect your property with Class A materials.
 The rating could apply to several types of material:

 - Fiberglass asphalt